alarmxcore/paper/README.md

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The paper.dash.org project, software and embedded resources are copyright The Dash Developers.
+The paper wallet project, software and embedded resources are copyright The Alarmx Developers.

-The paper.dash.org name, Dash name and logo are not part of the open source license.
+The paper wallet name, Alarmx name and logo are not part of the open source license.

 The bitaddress.org project, software and embedded resources are